+Some of the best San Francisco events in May take place by the water at the ballpark.
 Head over to AT&T Park this May to catch the SF Giants in action.
-This month, they have 13 home games in San Francisco.
-During May, they play host to the Reds and the Dodgers.
-Toward the end of the month, both the Braves and the Nationals take on the Giants in SF.
+This month, they have 13 home games in San Francisco, where they play host to the Reds, the Dodgers, the Braves, and the Nationals.

 Dates: Several in May

-Catch one of the last performances of the SF Ballet this season.
-From May 1 - 7, see a performance of Cinderella.
+Catch one of the last performances of the SF Ballet the 2017 season.
+From May 1 through 7, see a performance of Cinderella.
 All shows are at the War Memorial Opera House near City Hall in the Civic Center neighborhood.

 Dates: May 1 - 7

 If you're going to visit San Francisco for about a week, it's worth getting an SF CityPASS to save money.
-You'll get free admission to the Cal Academy of Sciences, either the Aquarium of the Bay or the Monterey Bay Aquarium, and either the de Young Fine Arts Museum or the Exploratorium.
+You'll get free admission to the Cal Academy of Sciences, the Aquarium of the Bay, and either the de Young Fine Arts Museum or the Exploratorium.

 Dates: Any day in May

 Every day of the year, you will find five to six wonderful tours offered by SF City Guides.
-Supported by the SF Public Library, all walks offer the history or fun facts about a specific district or attraction.
-You can stroll over the Golden Gate Bridge, walk the historic alleys of Chinatown, or learn more about the history of the Palace of Fine Arts.
+Supported by the SF Public Library, all walks offer the history and fun facts about a specific district or attraction.
+You can stroll over the Golden Gate Bridge, walk the historic alleys of Chinatown, and learn more about how the Palace of Fine Arts came to be.
 All walks are free and last for around two hours.